 The study found that participants in the treatment group experienced a significant increase in cognitive function.
-This included an improvement in their general cognitive score, improvement in memory, and executive function, following the HBOT treatment.
+This included an improvement in their general cognitive score, as well as memory and executive function, following the HBOT treatment.
 Additional improvements included a positive change in brain structure, and an enhanced emotional score covering issues such as anxiety, depression and more.

-New hope for TBI & PCS patients with the Aviv Medical Program
+New hope for TBI & Concussion patients with the Aviv Medical Program

 Backed by over a decade of research, our customized program can combine cognitive and physical training, dietary coaching, and hyperbaric oxygen therapy to treat the body and brain after a TBI or concussion.